lawrennd/old_talks/_mlai/gaussian-processes.md

 \subsection{Overall Process Scale}

-In general we won't be able to find parameters of the covariance function through fixed point equations, we will need to do gradient based optimization.
+\notes{In general we won't be able to find parameters of the covariance function through fixed point equations, we will need to do gradient based optimization.}

 \subsection{Capacity Control and Data Fit}

-The objective function can be decomposed into two terms, a capacity control term, and a data fit term.
+\notes{The objective function can be decomposed into two terms, a capacity control term, and a data fit term.
 The capacity control term is the log determinant of the covariance.
-The data fit term is the matrix inner product between the data and the inverse covariance.
+The data fit term is the matrix inner product between the data and the inverse covariance.}

 \include{_gp/includes/gp-optimize.md}